AnuragMishra-akm/EcoHabits/README.md

 ### Deployment on Firebase App Hosting

-When you deploy this app using Firebase App Hosting, you do **not** need the `.env` file.
-Instead, you must configure the same environment variables in the Firebase Console:
+When you deploy this app using Firebase App Hosting, you do **not** need to set any environment variables in the Firebase Console for the client-side Firebase connection.

-1. Go to your Firebase project.
-2. Navigate to the **App Hosting** section.
-3. Select your backend.
-4. In the backend's settings, add the same `NEXT_PUBLIC_...` environment variables with their corresponding values from your Firebase project settings.

-This ensures that your deployed application can securely connect to your Firebase services.
+Firebase App Hosting automatically provides the necessary Firebase configuration to your app during the build and deployment process.
+The code in `src/lib/firebase.ts` is set up to use this automatic configuration when deployed, so no manual steps are required.